thespinmaster/venus-os/docs/user/inetbox-hardware.md

 If you already have a TRUMA INet X box connected.
 This must be disconnected first.

-The hardware setup s very simple.
+The hardware setup is very simple.
 You need a LIN>UART board and a USB>UART converter board, and an RJ12 cable (similar to an RJ11 cable but uses 6 wires not 2).
 Finally a case.

 The recomended LIN board used is a RST T151.
 The recomended UART board is a waveshare UART FT232 board.
   This board is based on a `Genuine' FTDI programable chip.
   You can *optionaly* change the model name in the firmware.
   This is not requirement though.
-What is important, is the UART board is of good quality and provides a unique serial number Cheaper boards (<$10) tend not to have unique serial numbers.
+What is important, is the UART board is of good quality and provides a unique serial number.
+  Cheaper boards (<$10) tend not to have unique serial numbers.
-  This is not a problem, if you only have one UART device, but if you use more than one it makes it hard for the system to identify the correct device.
+  This is not a problem, if you only have one USB UART device, but if you use more than one it makes it hard for the system to identify the correct device.

 ### Wiring Diagram
 Below is the wiring diagram, if your lucky you can get away with no soldering.